 - All full-time faculty regardless of academic rank

 - Visiting faculty/visiting scientists during the time they draw salary support for the performance of the sponsored project through the University

 - Full-time, academic non-administrative professionals in classified positions at or above Level 31E

 - All full-time postdoctoral fellows* and researchers

 - Under exceptional circumstances documented in writing, other qualified individuals may be designated as a PI.
-Such designation requires the approval of the VP for Research and the Provost, and must be endorsed by the chair of every unit and the dean of every college in which the research project is to be performed.
+Such designation requires the approval of the Deputy Provost for Research and Scholarship, and must be endorsed by the chair of every unit and the dean of every college in which the research project is to be performed.
 If granted, this PI designation is limited to the proposed research project under consideration, i.e. it does not afford blanket status to serve as a PI on other proposals.
 To qualify for an exception, the following criteria must be met

 - The proposed research must be a programmatic priority of the University